-- 1013 Introduction to Keyboarding.
-(3) This course provides an introduction to basic word processing commands and essential skill development using the touch system on the alphabetic keyboard.
+1013 Introduction to Keyboarding.
+(3)

+This course provides an introduction to basic word processing commands and essential skill development using the touch system on the alphabetic keyboard.
 Course emphasis will be on speed and accuracy when keying documents and timed writings.
+Two lecture and two lab hours per week.

-(3 sch: 2 hr. lecture, 2 hr. lab). - 1113 Document Formatting and Production.
+1113 Document Formatting and Production.
 (3) Prerequisite: Prior to enrollment in this course, students will be required to key straight-copy material at a minimum of 35 GWPM on a 5-minute timed writing, with a maximum of 1 error per minute OR successfully complete Introduction to Keyboarding (BOT 1013 OR by consent of instructor.
-This course focuses on improving keyboarding techniques using the touch method and on production of documents using work processing functions.
-(3 sch: 2 hr. lecture, - 1123 Keyboard Skillbuilding.
-(3) Prerequisite: Document Formatting and Production (BOT 1113) This course further develops keyboard techniques emphasizing speed and accuracy
+This course focuses on improving keyboarding techniques using the touch method and